joseph-flinn/site/data/posts/0015-what-how-management.md

 [_The 4 Stages of Psychological Safety_](https://www.penguinrandomhouse.com/books/617259/the-4-stages-of-psychological-safety-by-tim-clark),
 define the 4 stages of psychological safety as:

-1. feel included
+1. included
-2. Able to learn
+2. able to learn
-3. Safe to contribute
+3. safe to contribute
-4. Safe to challenge the status quo
+4. safe to challenge the status quo

 _Inclusion_ is being brought in, asked to participate, and being actively listened to; no matter who you are, no matter seniority, no matter your background.
 Bridewater Associates takes it to the next level by leaning into "idea